microsoft/typed-rest-client/README.md

 A lightweight Rest and Http Client optimized for use with TypeScript with generics and async await.

+## Status

+With 0.9 just published, we believe the API surface for 1.0 has settled.
+More testing in progress then we will release 1.0.

 ## Features

   - Rest Client with typescript generics and async/await/Promises